Credit for Prior Learning Assessment Presented As Transfer Credit on Official Transcripts

 Statement of Policy

 Excelsior College awards credit for learning that current and prospective students have obtained through non-traditional sources, including but not limited to non-accredited educational programs, workplace training, professional development activities, certifications, examinations, and portfolio assessment.
-This policy applies to such credit that appear on an official transcript from regionally accredited schools meeting the criteria of the Recognition of Accredited Institutions Policy and non-regionally accredited schools meeting the criteria of Policy 134 Transferring Credit from Non-Regionally Accredited Schools.
+Such credit is termed Prior Learning Assessment (PLA) credit.
+This policy applies to PLA credit that appears on an official transcript from regionally accredited schools meeting the criteria of Policy 023 Recognition of Accredited Institutions and non-regionally accredited schools meeting the criteria of Policy 134 Transferring Credit from Non-Regionally Accredited Schools.

 Excelsior College will not accept transfer credit based on prior learning assessment if it is determined that the originating college has not provided sufficient information to justify applying that credit to the student’s degree program or to permit Excelsior College to classify the credit.
 Excelsior College may accept transfer credit based on prior learning assessment if supporting documentation provided by the originating school is deemed acceptable according to current federal, state and accreditation standards.

 To be considered acceptable, credit for prior learning must be transcribed as course analogs with specific course titles included.
 The credits on the issuing college’s transcript are acceptable if listed as “P”,”CR,” or letter grades.